FOLA

 • the fundamentals of nearly a dozen developmental models—with a focus on their history, core ideas, and how they can inform teaching and learning; and

-• how developmental level influences the way people view the world, take action, and learn.
+• how developmental level influences the ways in which people view the world, take action, and learn.

 Part 2: Concepts—Skill Theory and the Lectical Assessment System